Waterfall Enrichment in Clay: The Complete Guide

 Use different outreach strategies for each tier.

-Strategy 4: Parallel Then Sequential
+Strategy 4: Parallel then sequential

 For maximum speed on large datasets: